robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

   console.log('Hello, user!')
 }

-setTimeout(greetUser, 2000)
+setTimeout(greetUser, 1000)
 ```

 In this code snippet:

 1. We define a function called `greetUser` using the function keyword.
 This function is responsible for printing the greeting message to the console.

 2. We use the `setTimeout` function to schedule the execution of the `greetUser` function after a specified delay.
-The delay is set to `2000` milliseconds, which is equivalent to `2` seconds.
+The delay is set to `1000` milliseconds, which is equivalent to `1` seconds.

 3. The first argument passed to `setTimeout` is the function reference `greetUser`.
 This tells setTimeout which function to execute after the specified delay.

-4. The second argument `2000` represents the delay in milliseconds.
+4. The second argument `1000` represents the delay in milliseconds.
 It determines the time period before the code execution begins.

-By using `setTimeout`, we instruct JavaScript to wait for the specified delay of `2` seconds and then invoke the `greetUser` function.
+By using `setTimeout`, we instruct **JavaScript wait 1 second** and then invoke the `greetUser` function.
 As a result, the greeting message `"Hello, user!"` will be printed on the console.

 ## Using the anonymous function as a callback